-As a suburban jurisdiction with densifying but still widely spaced activity centers, Montgomery County is the perfect candidate for this network because it can enable people to travel quickly and efficiently between distant activity centers.
+As a suburban jurisdiction with densifying but still widely spaced activity centers, Montgomery County is the perfect candidate for this network, which supports efficient travel over long distances.
 Much like motorists rely upon higher speed roadways to connect distant activity centers, the Breezeway Network will enable cyclists and pedestrians to "breeze" quickly or leisurely along a protected and separate environment from a roadway without comprising each other's safety or efficiency.
 Once fully implemented, the Breezeway Network will make it feasible for cyclists and pedestrians to efficiently travel between activity centers.